arnonym/ha-plugins/README.md

 #### Accept mode

 In `accept` mode you can additionally make ha-sip to accept the call.
 For this you can define a menu per SIP account.
-Put a config file into your `/config` directory of your home-assistant installation (e.g. use the samba add-on to access that directory).
+Put a config file into your `/config` directory of your home-assistant installation (e.g. use the samba app to access that directory).

 Example content of `/config/sip-1-incoming.yaml`: